Is It Legal For Estate Agents To Lie About Offers?

 Will most estate agents pass on rival offers?

-The simple answer as to whether estate agents have an obligation to pass on an offer is ‘Yes’.
+The simple answer to whether estate agents have an obligation to pass on an offer is ‘Yes’.

 That’s because the estate agent has a legal requirement to present all the offers being made by potential buyers to the seller.